Hamlet (place): England

-In England, the word hamlet (having the French origin given at the top of this article), means a village or a town without a church, although hamlets are recognised as part of land use planning policies and administration.
-In modern usage it generally refers to a secondary settlement in a civil parish, after the main settlement (if any); such an example is the hamlet of Chipping being the secondary settlement within the civil parish of Buckland.
+In England, the word hamlet (having the French origin given at the top of this article) means (in current usage) simply a small settlement, maybe of a few houses or farms, smaller than a village.
+However, traditionally and legally, it means a village or a town without a church, although hamlets are recognised as part of land use planning policies and administration.
+Historically, it may refer to a secondary settlement in a civil parish, after the main settlement (if any); such an example is the hamlet of Chipping which is the secondary settlement within the civil parish of Buckland.
 Hamlets may have been formed around a single source of economic activity such as a farm, mill, mine or harbour that employed its working population.
-Some hamlets may be the result of the depopulation of a village; an example of such a hamlet is Graby or Shapwick.
+Some hamlets may be the result of the depopulation of a village; examples of such a hamlet are Graby and Shapwick.
 Because of the hilly topography of the parish, the village of Clent, situated on the Clent Hills, consists of five distinct hamlets.